SAVE THE PIKE NATIONAL FOREST!!!

 Wild Fire Danger

-After lengthy conversation with the Tri Lakes Fire Department Chief, the ONLY thing the FD can do is propose road width and exits...
-They dont even have ability to require fire hydrants, locations, or volume of flow.
+After lengthy conversation with the Tri Lakes Fire Department District, Chief Truty, the ONLY involvement the fire department has with the developer is in proposing road widths and exits.
+The Tri Lakes Fire Department District doesn't even have ability to request fire hydrants, locations, or volume of flow.

 Currently, the expected response time is 7-10 minutes in this development...
 IF the response team is NOT on a prior call.
-The Tri Lakes Fire Department district is quite understaffed for the expanse and growing population of the district
+The Tri Lakes Fire Department District is quite understaffed for the expanse and growing population of the district.
+The Tri Lakes Fire Department District paid Denver-based BBC Researching & Consulting about $10,000 to prepare a study, which was presented to commissioners.
+The report suggests charging builders $777 for each new single-family home and $0.24 per square foot of commercial development.
+The study attempted to determine what it costs the districts to serve each home and business.
+The commissioners voted against this proposal.

 Sign this petition now...
 Save the Pike National Forest!